-Next, we’ve divided the list into sections to help you find the coffee machine that you want.
+Below, we’ve first listed out top choice machines in each category.
+Then, we’ve got further choices listed by each category in case you’re looking for something a bit different.
 We’ve got manual espresso machines, so you can replicate the style and quality of coffee a barista would deliver.
-We’ve got bean to cup machines, which do everything automatically for you.
+We’ve got bean-to-cup machines, which do everything automatically for you.
 We’ve got filter machines, which give a longer drink and, some would argue, richer taste.
 Finally, for convenience, we’ve got pod machines.

 How we choose the best coffee machines